-Since macOS is based on Unix there are a number of ways to compress files and folders, below are a few options using the Terminal or command line interface (cli).
+Since macOS is based on Unix there are a number of ways to compress files and folders within the filing system using Unix based application code, below are a few options using the Terminal or command line interface (cli).
 The default command line application interface in macOS is the Terminal and is stored in /Applications/Utilities.

 ZIP – Cross Platform